astronomer/docs/software/install-airgapped.md

 Naming the secret `astronomer-tls` (no substitutions) is always recommended and is a strict requirement when using a third-party ingress-controller.

-## Step TBD-THIRDPARTY: Configuring a third-party ingress-controller {#configuring-a-third-party-ingress-controller}
+## Step 8: Configuring a third-party ingress-controller {#configuring-a-third-party-ingress-controller}
 ### Check your ingress-controller
 ### Set the full-chain TLS certificate Kubernetes Secret for replication
 Most third-party ingress-controllers require the `astronomer-tls` secret be replicated into each Airflow namespace.